memento-iot-final-project-2018-2019/notifier/README.md

 You can change the message to be sent by modifying the variable `msg` in the file `notifier.py`.

-You can read more accurate details about how we developed our MEmento project at this link: <inserire link del blog>
+You can read more accurate details about how we developed our MEmento project at this link: https://www.hackster.io/memento-team/memento-07ff93

 N.B.
 In order to use this notifier, the user should own a Twitter account.